-Format Requirements for Submittals: All submittals must comply with the APA Publication Manual.
+Format Requirements for Assignment Submissions: All work submitted must comply with the APA Publication Manual.
 Use Times New Roman, #12 font with one-inch margins on all sides.
 Included charts and graphs must also follow APA format.
 If Internet sources are cited, care must be taken to provide current, professional, peer-reviewed references.
 Assignments submitted with APA errors may receive a grade of "0."
 All submittals must be professional papers.
-Do not submit your assignments in a "homework" or "school assignment" format.
-Each submittal should be written as if it were an actual professional paper ready for publication or for transmission to the addressed recipient using APA.
+Do not submit your assignments, other than "single source reviews/critiques/etc." in a "homework" or "school assignment" format.
+Each paper submitted should be written as if it were an actual professional paper ready for publication or for transmission to the addressed recipient using APA.
 A title page is necessary.
 Put your name and the assignment number in the document's file name.
 All assignments must be submitted in "Microsoft Word."

 Assignments: A fundamental concept of this course is student-initiated work.
-There is no textbook on the market that addresses the subjects covered in this course in a significant and responsible manner.
-Therefore, resources from education websites and interviewing of in-field experts are the tools we will use to master this massive and difficult subject.
+The textbook for this course is meant as a source of information and a guide to assist you in completing your assignments but is not the entirety of the curriculum.
+It is only a tool.
+Resources from education websites and interviewing of in-field experts are other tools we will use to master this massive and difficult subject.
 We will examine in-depth six special populations and programs: 1) Special Education, 2) Bilingual/ELL, 3) Gifted and Talented, 4) Career and Technology, 5) Homeless, and 6) Migrant.

 Each student will develop a paper and a power point presentation describing each of the 6 programs mentioned above.
-Each will be worth 10 points each, 7 for the paper and 3 for the power point, and will be due according to the schedule of activities below.
+Each will be worth 10 points each, 7 for the paper and 3 for the power point and will be due according to the schedule of activities below.
 There will be no discussions, but each student will submit a brief power point outlining each of the six program papers he/she completes and will submit them by the date listed as the due date for the paper in the discussion forum.
 Additionally, each student individually will complete a comprehensive paper of not less than 8 pages or more than 12 pages worth 15 points, covering one of the 6 programs listed above.
-Each student must submit his/her topic selection to the professor via the submission slot found on Blackboard no later than June 8 and no more than 2 students may choose to work with any one topic (first come/first served).
+Each student must submit his/her topic selection to the professor via the submission slot found on Blackboard (Discussions) no later than June 3 and no more than 2 students may choose to work with any one topic (first come/first served).
 This paper must be fully documented according to APA 6th edition standards and will be due no later than the date listed in the Schedule of Activities listed below.
 Each student individually will complete the final exam and submit it online no later than the date listed in the Schedule of Activities listed below.
 The final exam will be worth 25 points.